DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 ### Sniper

+A lot of people play Sniper, but having many Snipers on a team's lineup is a detriment.
+I've never played much Sniper because it is so rare that my doing so would actually add to the team.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Sniper.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Sniper") })
 - Kills: ${ tf2/Sniper.accum.iNumberOfKills/value }
 - Kills per Hour: ${ assets/posts/team-fortress-stats/stats.js(tf2, "classKillsPerHour", "Sniper") }